noursecode/FastCFML/readme.md

 # FastCFML

-The minimal CFML framework to build apps, sites, and APIs.
+The minimal CFML framework to build apps, sites, APIs, and microservices.

 Designed with two goals in mind: